 Males clear a nest among heavy vegetation.
 Eggs are laid at night and males guard them.
 Larvae use an adhesive organ to anchor themselves.

 19.0 lbs.
 Big Catch: 30 inches or 10 lbs.

 Fishing Tips and Facts:

 Bass anglers are often surprised to find a bowfin has taken their lure.
-Mudfish strike topwater and deep-running lures but are most often caught on live bait.
+Mudfish, another frequenlty used nickname for these fish, strike topwater and deep-running lures but are most often caught on live bait.
 It is a better fighter, than some highly rated game fish.
 The flesh is jelly-like, but can be prepared smoked, fried as patties or stewed.